strider73/jenkins-docker-compose/README.md

 Before diving into each separate section, here's an overview of **how the Jenkins master/agent setup looks**
 <p align="center"> <img src="/images/AdventureTube-Server-Jenkins.jpg"></p>

+Thre is three seprate tasks in order to finalize update process to rasberry-pi server.
->Source code from developer will heading to the Git and this will causing a update notification to jenkins controller that will become chain reaction to jenkins agent to pull the new souce and 'compile/build/test/on' it's own independent docker environment and eventurally build new image and publish to the actual service in Rasberry-pi server as end of build pipeline .
+>1.
+After the finished local test Source code from developer will heading to the Git
+>2.
+This will causing a update notification to jenkins controller that will become chain reaction to jenkins agent to pull the new souce and 'compile/build/test' on it's own independent docker environment
+>3.
+Eventurally build new image and publish to the actual service in Rasberry-pi server as end of build pipeline.